jwmunn-og/2016-personal-site/about.md

 layout: page
 title: About
 nav: yes
-excerpt: About Justin: A designer who codes websites exploring the west coast.
+excerpt: About Me.
+A designer who codes websites exploring the west coast.
 permalink: /about/
 ---